datastax/remote-junit-runner/README.md

 What?
 ====

-This JUnit extension enables remote execution of a JUnit test, supporting arbitrary JUnit runner.erver is not running.
+This JUnit extension enables remote execution of a JUnit test, supporting arbitrary JUnit runner on the remote JVM.

 Why?
 ====